PathwayCommons/guide/src/collections/_workflows/pathway_enrichment_ii/visualize.Rmd

 #### 3. Build

-Click `Build` to generate the EM displayd in Figure 7.
+Click `Build` to generate the EM displayed in Figure 7.
 Take some time to examine main window displaying the network.
 In particular, in the lower right region of the main window there is a bird’s eye view showing the region displayed in the main view.
 Let us recap what we are seeing in the main view:

   - Node
     - Each circle represents a gene set
       - Select a node with your mouse and examine the related data in the `Table Panel` tab `Node Table`
     - Size: Number of genes in the gene set
-    - Colour: Phenotype (class) assigment and enrichment (p-value)
+    - Colour: Phenotype (class) assignment and enrichment (p-value)
   - Edge
     - Indicate related gene sets as measured by shared genes
       - Select an edge with your mouse and examine the related data in the `Table Panel` tab `Edge Table`